soundpress/RulesOfNYC/docs/c00/index.rst

    Site safety manager.
 An individual who holds a valid site safety manager certificate from the department.

-(c) Site safety inspections for façade project.
-For a project whose scope is limited to façade work:
+(c) Site safety inspections for facade project.
+For a project whose scope is limited to facade work:

    (1) The primary or alternate site safety manager must, whenever he or she is present at the project site, perform the site safety inspections detailed in Table 10, below, at the intervals prescribed in the table.

    (2) At all times when paragraph (1) of subdivision (e) of this section requires the presence of a qualified person, and the primary or alternate site safety manager is not present at the site, the qualified person as described by subdivision (e) must perform the site safety inspections detailed in Table 10, below, at the intervals prescribed in the table.

-Table 10 Façade project inspections
+Table 10 Facade project inspections